adigandhi/NoOS/docs/index.rst

 NoOS Project: Take back control
 ===============================
 .. attention:: This is **not for the faint hearted** .
     It would be much simpler if you just bought a Non-Smart phone.
-But here we intend to fool people by showing that we own a smart phone
+But here we intend to fool people & ourselves by showing that we own a smart phone

 It is a tool, not a power pill for will.
 If you want control of your life it wil help.
 **We Social Media generation** , this is specially for you if you need self help, order and organization.